grisoniFr/bmf_qsar/README.md

 * F. Grisoni, V.Consonni, M.Vighi (2018).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*
 * F. Grisoni, V.Consonni, A. Mauri, M.Vighi (2018).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*

+The BIOMAP software is provided for free and can be used if proper reference is given to the authors.
-Please, cite the software as:
+Please, cite it as:
 * F. Grisoni, V.Consonni, A. Mauri, M.Vighi (2018).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*

+For additional information on the licensing, see below.

 ## Authors